Tenere 700: 2026 Vancouver Motorcycle Show Yamaha Tenere 700 World Raid Reveal

 Full details & specs can be viewed on the Yamaha Tenere 700 World Raid Canadian Website

-With only a $2,600 increase in price of the 2026 World Raid ($17,999 incl PDI/Freight) vs the 2026 standard Tenere 700 ($15,399 incl PDI/Freight - pricing in Canadian dollars) Yamaha is offering very good value given the differences between the models, making for valid justification to choose it over the standard T7 for those seeking the World Raid's unique features & can afford the additional cost.
+With only a $2,600 price increase of the 2026 World Raid ($17,999 incl PDI/Freight) vs the 2026 standard Tenere 700 ($15,399 incl PDI/Freight in Canadian dollars) Yamaha is offering very good value given the differences between the models, making for valid justification to choose it over the standard T7 & willing to pay the additional cost.
 Yamaha may maintain extremely limited pre-order only World Raid supply to ensure high demand & that it does not canibalize new standard T7 sales.

-However, for those of us with existing T7s, like myself who paid $12,399 + PDI/Freight) in 2020 &/or have significantly modified our bikes, including full suspension upgrades, the cost/benefit ratio of the World Raid narrows considerably or evaporates depending on a few factors, making it a more difficult & measured descision to make the change.
+However, for those of us with existing T7s (I paid $12,399 Canadian + PDI/Freight in 2020) &/or have significantly modified our bikes, including full suspension upgrades, the cost/benefit ratio & justification of the World Raid narrows considerably or evaporates depending on a few factors, making for a more pragmatic & measured descision.

-The general concensus is that many standard Tenere 700 oem & aftermarket accessories will not transfer to the World Raid as some mounting bosses on the frame have changed, believed to include the skidplate mounting locations & crash bars because of the redesigned fuel tanks & panels...further exacerbating justification for switching to the World Raid.
-Hopefully the rear subframe & foot peg bosses are the same allowing 1st gen T7 luggage racks, tail racks & tail tidies to fit.
+The general concensus is that many standard Tenere 700 oem & aftermarket accessories will not transfer to the World Raid as some mounting bosses for the windscreen/side deflectors & on the frame have changed, believed to include the skidplate, center stand & crash bars because of the redesigned fuel tanks & panels...further exacerbating justification for switching to the World Raid.
+Hopefully the rear subframe & passenger peg bosses are the same allowing 1st gen T7 luggage racks, tail racks, tail tidies & high mount exhausts to fit.

-Weight is a critical metric for adventure bikes & off-road riding with the 2026 World Raid being heavier than the standard T7 with an advertised weight weight of 220 kg (485 lb) vs 208 kg (458 lb) for the 2026 standard T7 vs 204 kg (450 lb) for the 2019-23 T7s.
-However, the majority of that increase will be in the additional 7 litres of fuel over the standard models despite the new fuel tanks being a claimed 1.5 kg (3.3 lb) lighter than the previous generation.
+Weight is a critical metric for adventure bikes & off-road riding with the 2026 World Raid being heavier than the standard T7, while being the same as the previous generation WR, with an advertised wet weight of 220 kg (485 lb) vs 208 kg (458 lb) for the 2026 standard T7 vs 204 kg (450 lb) for the 2019-23 T7s.
+However, the majority of that increase will be in the additional 7 litres (1.5 UK gal or 1.8 US gal) of fuel over the standard model's 16 Litre (3.5 UK gal or 4.2 US gal) capacity despite the new aluminum fuel tanks being a claimed 1.5 kg (3.3 lb) lighter & lower than the previous generation WR, resulting in a noticeably lower center of gravity vs my 2021 T7 in side to side movement.

-I consider the World Raid to be the best variant of the T7s & both models generational motorcycles & would have bought it over the standard if available when I bought my T7 in 2020 or would have upgraded when 1st released in 2022 or in 2023/24 had it been available in Canada.
-However, in 2026 both models now compete in a more crowded, competitive genre & price point complicated by the emergence of well priced/spec'd/made Chinese bikes challenging the industry status quo on several levels & a well documented downward trend in new bike sales world wide that is likley to continue & foster an uptake in the used bike market that includes significantly depreciated recent model year bikes...all of which may water down the appeal of the 2026 World Raid for some.
+I consider the 2026 World Raid to be the best T7 variant & both T7 models generational motorcycles & would have bought it over the standard if available when I bought my T7 in 2020 or would have considered upgrading when 1st released in 2022 or perhaps even in 2023 had it been available in Canada.
+However, in 2026 both models now compete in a more crowded, competitive genre & price point complicated by the emergence of well priced/spec'd/made Chinese bikes challenging the industry status quo on several levels & a well documented downward trend in new bike sales world wide that is likley to continue & foster an uptake in the used bike market that includes significantly depreciated & accessorized recent model year bikes...all of which may water down the appeal of the 2026 World Raid.

 Comments